 One of the most famous and touristy areas of San Francisco is Fisherman’s Wharf.
 Fisherman’s Wharf is famous for its restaurants, shops, bayside attractions and of course Alcatraz Island.
-It was only fitting that today we would be trying some touristy pizza right in the heart of San Francisco.
+It was only fitting that today we would be trying some touristy pizza right in the heart of San Francisco as we search for the best pizza in San Francisco.

 Gary and I parked our car and the first place we spotted was Fisherman’s Pizzeria and that is where we headed.
 Fisherman’s Pizza is located one block from Fisherman’s Wharf right next to several hotels and all the tourist attractions the area is famous for.
 Fisherman’s Pizza seemed to have a nice amount of outdoor seating and we were deciding if we wanted to dine here as a friendly waitress came running right out so we wouldn’t leave, and let us know we could sit anywhere we liked and once we sat down she gave us menus.
 It was a very windy day so we sat next to some flowers in tall planters to box us in a little from the wind.
 The menu had a variety of options (pastas, sandwiches, salads) and some specialty pizzas with seafood (since the restaurant is located right next to the bay) and then you can order any kind of pizza you pretty much want and add from a list of toppings.
 We decided to go for a basic pepperoni pizza since we were not sure what to expect.